-Hedge accounting standards under US GAAP and IFRS are highly nuanced and properly applying them is equally complex.
-Since accounting standards are subject to significant interpretation and judgment, complying with the requirements takes expertise.
-To help realize the optimum impact on earnings, companies need deep experience and strong technical competence.
-Chatham delivers both.
+Hedge accounting standards under US GAAP and IFRS are nuanced.
+Since accounting standards are subject to significant interpretation and judgment, complying with the requirements takes knowledge and experience.

-That is why confidence in the hedge accounting team behind your program is paramount.
 Since 2000, Chatham has assisted companies with navigating the complexities of ASC 815 and IAS 39/IFRS 9.
-We help properly align the accounting and economics of tens of thousands of transactions to achieve desired results.
+We help properly align the accounting and economics of tens of thousands of transactions for over 500 clients annually.
 We customize hedge accounting solutions for each client and reduce complexity and administrative burdens through technical consulting, analysis, technology, education and key hedge accounting deliverables.

-World-class practice: Given the complexity of applying hedge accounting rules, many companies can run into challenges.
-For example, creating hedge designations that are either too specific or too vague can result in a hedging relationship being treated differently than intended by the Company.
+Experienced practice: Given the complexity of applying hedge accounting rules, many companies can run into challenges.
+For example, creating hedge designations that are either too specific or too vague can result in a hedging relationship being treated differently than intended.

-Our structuring transaction experience is built-into the hedge accounting technology within our proprietary ChathamDirect platform.
+Our transaction structuring experience is built-into the hedge accounting technology within our ChathamDirect platform.
 This enables us to consistently deliver the highest quality advice to all of our clients, whether they rely on Chatham to provide services or use ChathamDirect on their own.

 Best-in-class CVA/DVA calculations: Global valuation accounting standards require companies to incorporate credit risk into the fair value measurement of derivatives.
 Companies must consider not only the counterparty’s credit risk, but also their own credit risk.
-Since these accounting standards are very specific, measurements must be performed in the same way as a market participant would—something out of reach for most companies.
+Since these accounting standards are very specific, measurements must be performed in the same way as a market participant would.

-Fortunately, Chatham makes this approach available to companies for a reasonable price.
+Chatham makes this approach available to companies for a reasonable price.
 Although the accounting standards do not require specific approaches to use when measuring fair value, we use the best-in-class method, as deemed by auditors, regulators, and standard setters, called the Total Expected Exposure method.
-This method is completely automated and accessible to any client.
-Furthermore, our team of quantitative experts is available to answer any questions about our valuations.
+Automated through our technology platform, our team of quantitative experts is also available to answer any questions about our valuations.